jbarberisv/Beatview/README.md

 # Project name : MAIMUSIC

 # User Story:

-- As a music enthusiast, I want to have a visually stunning experience while listening to music on Beatview, so that I can enjoy my favorite songs in a new and exciting way.
+- As a music enthusiast, I want to visit a website where I can put in my mood and get a playlist that matches my mood

-- When I navigate to Beatview, I am presented with a visually engaging homepage that includes a beautiful background photo that matches the genre or style of the currently playing song or playlist on Spotify.
+- When I access MaiMusic I am presented with a prompt to type in my mood

-- As I listen to my favorite songs or playlists on Spotify, I can see the background photo change dynamically to reflect the mood and style of each song or playlist.

-- By using Beatview, I can enjoy my favorite music in a new and exciting way, discovering beautiful photos that match the mood and style of each song or playlist.
-The dynamic background photo feature creates a visually immersive experience that makes listening to music even more enjoyable.
+- After putting in my mood, I am presented with a playlist with songs that match my mood

 # API :
-1. Spotify API
+1. ChatGPT API
-2. unsplash API
+2. Spotify API

 # Credit:
 1. Duc Tran